 WiFi internet is normally a fixed price (starting from €30 per month).
 If internet TV is also added to the package, you can be paying around €50 pcm.

 Water bills in France are normally provided based on a fixed annual contract.
 So again the monthly amounts should not vary.
 But most landlords will take a reading of the water consumption during your stay and if it is above the guidelines of the fixed annual contract, then you will be expected to reimburse the Owner for the higher charges that will be applied to their billing contract in the following year.

-Contact Iain by Email or by phone +33 6 95 00 28 44 if you have any particular questions you would like to ask about living in the South of France.
-If you liked the article then please share it with others using the Twitter, Facebook and G+ buttons below.
+Contact Iain by Email if you have any particular questions you would like to ask about living in the South of France.
+If you liked the article then please share it with others using the Facebook and Pinterest buttons below.